Karo Parisyan: Independent promotions

 Karo fought highly touted Canadian prospect Ryan Ford on May 19, 2011 in the MMA Live 1 show in London, Ontario, Canada.
 He was able to neutralize Ford's strength and power by applying his takedowns, as it seemed that the first and second rounds were in favor of Parisyan, but was caught in the third round by a vicious knee to the head which resulted in a cut over Karo's left eye that would end the fight via TKO due to a doctor's stoppage.

 Parisyan fought Jordan Smith on September 14 in Brazil, Amazon Forest Combat 1.
 After a long hard battle going the distance, Parisyan came up short, losing the fight by split decision.

 He was expected to fight Dave Menne on March 31, 2012, but Menne was forced out of the bout with an injury.
 Parisyan instead fought Thomas Denny.
 He won via unanimous decision.

 Parisyan was scheduled to fight Shamar Bailey in the main event of ShoFIGHT 20 in Springfield, Missouri for the vacant welterweight title on June 16, 2012.
 However, Bailey was forced off the card due to an injury and replaced by fellow UFC veteran John Gunderson.
 After being stunned by a knee from Gunderson, which resulted in a broken cheek bone, Parisyan was caught in a guillotine choke and lost the fight by submission.
 Parisyan said after the fight that he tapped due to the pressure on his cheekbone and he wasn't being choked.

-Parisyan was expected to fight David Bielkheden in Malmo, Sweden on October 6, 2012 but pulled out of the fight due to personal reasons and was replaced by Marcus Davis.
+Parisyan was expected to fight David Bielkheden in Malmo, Sweden on October 6, 2012 but pulled out of the fight for personal reasons and was replaced by Marcus Davis.
 Parisyan said at the time: "Everyone knows that it has been a rough road for me over the past couple years.
 I've tried to just refocus myself and get back to throwing people on their heads, but it hasn't been the same.
 Not to take anything away from my opponent, but my last fight was devastating for me.
 My manager and I had a long talk, and he set me up with a sports psychologist.
 At this point, I need to listen to my doctor and refocus on my life -- not fighting.
 God willing, fighting will be back in my life at some point, but for now I need to only focus on Karo getting back to Karo."

 Parisyan defeated Tiger Bonds via first round armbar on September 29, 2012 at a Gladiator Challenge event.

 Parisyan then fought on October 28, 2012 against Edward Darby and won via first round armbar.